-- Monitor your blood pressure, pulse and oxygen levels. - Assess your comfort levels. - Apply foot pumps to your feet to help keep your blood circulating and to reduce the risk of blood clots.^[13] - You will have an intra-venous fluid drip attached to your arm.
-This puts essential fluid and salts back into your body and will be removed when you are eating and drinking normally. - You will be transferred to the ward to continue your recovery when you are well enough to do so.
+- Monitor your blood pressure, pulse and oxygen levels. - Assess your comfort levels. - Apply foot pumps to your feet to help keep your blood circulating and to reduce the risk of blood clots.^[14] - You may have an intra-venous fluid drip attached to your arm.
+This puts essential fluid and salts back into your body and will be removed when you are eating and drinking normally. - You will be given Ensure Compact, nutritional supplement drink. - You will be transferred to the ward to continue your recovery when you are well enough to do so.